-In Q1 2023, the Company faced significant delays related to scheduled maintenance of the Lavéra plant.
-The VCM plant was delayed multiple days primarily during the VCM restart phase.
+In the first quarter of 2023, the Company faced significant delays related to scheduled maintenance of the Lavéra plant.
+The VCM plant was delayed multiple days, primarily during the VCM restart phase.
 Although this delay did not materially increase turnaround costs beyond budget and equipment conditioning was still considered satisfactory, the delayed opening of the VCM plant led to constraints related to the Company's planned schedule (i.e., legal rules on work time and workload, as well as the complexity of the turnaround, duration and final inspection of the equipment and industrial hygiene).
-As the VCM unit is very complex and interconnected with others, the delayed opening of the plant negatively impacted other areas of the business as well.
+Due to its complexity and interconnection with other units, the delayed opening of the VCM plant negatively impacted other areas of our business (PVC and chloromethanes activities).